Balghi/age-classifier/README.md

 Visit the Space URL to test your deployed app.

+Alternatively, you can check my app out at https://huggingface.co/spaces/Balghi/age-classifier-gradio

 ## 📝 License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.